I explain why I wrote the book and my approach to interpretation.

 Q. That sounds as if Galatians is an obsolete tract dealing with an old, by-gone controversy?
 Why study it today?

 A. The way Paul addresses that old controversy has spoken powerfully to Christians ever since.
 Paul does not see the Christian life as one of following iron rules of morality and religious practice.
 Instead we are called to sink deep roots into the Holy Spirit.
 In turn the Holy Spirit will bring about a transformation of our lives.
 It is a way of living freely.
-And I find that is a clarifying message we Christians need to hear once again today.
+And I find that is a clarifying message we Christians need to hear over and over again.

 Q. If that’s the case, how has your study of Galatians changed your own life?